-During the year 2017-18 the academy trust is working on establishing the UTC as a high quality education provider.
+During the year 2018-19 the academy trust is working on establishing the UTC as a high quality education provider.
 The Trust's key objectives over the next 3 years are:

-- 1. Establish awareness and an outstanding reputation amongst the sub-regional community, education and business sectors. - 2.
-Establish UTC South Durham as a highly desirable place to study for students who are excited about STEM subjects. - 3.
+- 1. Continue to establish awareness and an outstanding reputation amongst the sub-regional community, education and business sectors. - 2.
+Establish UTC South Durham as a highly desirable place to study for students who are excited about STEM subjects, with a particular focus on the Post-16 offer. - 3.
 Recruit and develop high quality staff and business partners and run an efficient organisation. - 4.
 Establish an inspirational learning environment where all of our students are safe, happy, confident and develop as young adults. - 5.
 Establish an outstanding academic and technical education for all of our students leading to excellent outcomes. - 6.
-Prepare our students for the world of work by helping them to develop their workplace skills.
+Prepare our students for the world of work by helping them to develop their workplace skills. - 7.
+Prepare for and achieve a successful first inspection by Ofsted.